Duet3D/wiki-content/User_manual/Connecting_hardware/Motors_connecting_external.md

 If the cables between the Duet and the driver are long and the driver has standard opto-coupled inputs, then the capacitance of the cable may delay the trailing edge of the step pulse, which increases the effective value of *aa* and reduces the effective value of *bb*.
 You may need to increase the value of *bb* in the M569 command to compensate for this.

+Note, the maximum possible step rate is limited to 1/(*aa* + *bb*) MHz.
+Therefore in order to achieve high step rates, you should not increase the values of *aa* or *bb* above the values required by your driver more than necessary.

 > Note that microstepping mode (M350) and driver currents (M906) is not controlled by firmware configuration; it is set by the external stepper driver.
 Steps per mm (M92), speeds (M566, M203) and acceleration (M201) are controlled by the firmware.
 See [Configuring stepper motors](/User_manual/Connecting_hardware/Motors_configuring) for examples.